tzanou-perso/vscode_tamagotchi_extension/README.md

 ### 0.0.3

-Added one more pet sprite
+- Added one more pet sprite
-Added one pet family for each file edited
+- Added one pet family for each file edited
-When switching between files, if the file focused as already a pet family, the pet family is loaded Support Copy and Paste
+- When switching between files, if the file focused as already a pet family, the pet family is loaded
+- Support Copy and Paste
-When opening a new file, the pet family is reset and a pets are created and feeded with the file content
+- When opening a new file, the pet family is reset and a pets are created and feeded with the file content

+### 0.0.4

+- Change the decoration of the scene
+- Small bug fixes

 ---